Do I Qualify?

 How to Make Cannabutter

 A good rule of thumb for infusing cannabis oil is to use about 1 gram of flower per 1 ounce of infusion base (whether that is butter, coconut oil, or grain alcohol).
 Therefore, for 1 cup of butter, you’ll want to use 7 grams (or 1/4 pound) of cannabis.
-It is possible to use more, but more than a 2:1 ratio (flower:infusion base) and you run the risk of wasting flower.
+It is possible to use more, but more than a 2:1 ratio (flower:infusion base) runs the risk of wasting flower.

 Ingredients

-• 3.5 grams of decarbed ground cannabis flower (or one eighth)
+• 3.5 grams of decarbed ground cannabis flower (or one-eighth)

 • 1 stick or 4 ounces of unsalted butter